 You’ll want to find a comfortable place to stay while you aren’t on the slopes, and Alta offers several lodging options.
 The resort has a collection of unique, independently owned lodges, condos, and vacation homes with slope accessibility and beautiful views.

-Snowpine Lodge was built from historic buildings when Alta first came to be.
-At Snowpine Lodge, you can still find pieces of history built into the very walls.
+Snowpine Lodge is the newest in Little Cottonwood Canyon.
 It combines luxury accommodations with great savings for anyone visiting the Alta Ski Area.
 Snowpine is a four-star mountain experience with unrivaled mountain recreation access, high-quality restaurants, and a spa overlooking the iconic landscape.
-Amenities include hot tubs, a pool, a game room, common area, and even an in house ski shop, making it a convenient and luxurious stay for any budget.

 There are several other options for lodging near the resort, including:

 - Goldminer’s Daughter Lodge: A vacation home for generations of families

 - Alta Peruvian Lodge: Alta’s finest ski-in/ski-out mountain lodge

 - Alta’s Rustler Lodge: The top-rated Alta hotel for 10 years